 When an Administrative Console session connects to the service, it provides the userid of the browser user that has been authenticated.
-This does not guarantee that the user will be tables to connect to the service, as we require that the userid of the user that allowed to access the service have their userid included in the service' configuration file.
-If the LDAP credential of the user were good, that does not mean that he is allowed to use the console.
-For batch console users we still use a password, like we did in 6.6.
-The service can determine whether the connection originated in Administrative Console server.
+This does not guarantee that the user will be able to connect to the service, as we require that the userid of the user allowed to access the service has their userid included in the service' configuration file.
+If a user has LDAP credentials, access to the Client Manager will still not be given unless the user is given access to the service.
+For batch console users we still use a password (similar to the previous version 6.6).
+The service can determine whether the connection originated in the Administrative Console server.
 It will not accept a blank password from beconsole users.
-Password in the service's configuration file are encoded, like they were in 6.6
+Passwords in the service's configuration file are encoded.

-To manage the configured userids in the service select the desired Client Manager from the Client managers page and click on Manage Users in the Actions menu.
-This will allow to add, modify or remove userid in the service.
-The Set bconsole Password item in the Actions menu allows to set the password for a bconsole userid.
-If you use the same userid for both the bconsole and Administrative Console, this is not a problem as the password is not checked from Administrative Console users as they have already been authenticated.
+To manage the configured userids in the Administrative Console, select the desired Client Manager from the Client Managers page and select Manage Users from the Actions button drop-down.
+This page allows administrators to add, modify or remove userids in the service.
+The Set bconsole Password item in the Actions drop-down button allows administrators to set the password for a bconsole userid.
+If you use the same userid for both the bconsole and the Administrative Console, this is not a problem as the password is not checked from Administrative Console users as they are already authenticated.

-16.6.3 [Log_File]
+15.6.3 [Log_File]